 Associate Degree in related field and experience in a health care setting preferred, or an equivalent combination of education and experience.

 NOTE: This document describes typical duties and responsibilities and is not intended to limit management from assigning other work as required.

 The University of Rochester is committed to fostering, cultivating, and preserving a culture of equity, diversity, and inclusion to advance the University’s mission to Learn, Discover, Heal, Create – and Make the World Ever Better.
 In support of our values and those of our society, the University is committed to not discriminating on the basis of age, color, disability, ethnicity, gender identity or expression, genetic information, marital status, military/veteran status, national origin, race, religion/creed, sex, sexual orientation, citizenship status, or any other status protected by law.
 This commitment extends to the administration of our policies, admissions, employment, access, and recruitment of candidates from underrepresented populations, veterans, and persons with disabilities consistent with these values and government contractor Affirmative Action obligations.

 How To Apply

 EOE Minorities/Females/Protected Veterans/Disabled

 Pay Range: $ 15.00 - $ 20.25 Hourly

 The referenced pay range represents the minimum and maximum compensation for this job.
 Individual annual salaries/hourly rates will be set within the job’s compensation range, and will be determined by considering factors including, but not limited to, market data, education, experience, qualifications, expertise of the individual, and internal equity considerations.

 Location: Strong Memorial Hospital

-Opening: Part Time 20 hours Grade 077 Food & Nutrition Svcs/Patient
+Opening: Time as Reported Grade 077 Food & Nutrition Svcs/Patient